 For the resort stay, I activated a Disney discount that was released after I originally booked my stay.
 It’s important to keep an eye on the Disney World discounts for this exact reason!

 In my road trip expenses, I used my Capital One travel rewards to cover the cost of the overnight hotels on each leg of the trip.
 The Capital One Venture card is my FAVORITE travel rewards card.
 I’ve saved so much on travel over the years I’ve had it.

 If you want one, sign up with my Capital One referral link and you’ll get a sign on bonus too (between 50,000 and 100,000 miles)!

-Because we typically fly free with Southwest, we actually would have saved money had we flown, but we were going to Florida for an extended stay on this particular trip so we drove.
+Because we typically fly free on points with Southwest, we actually would have saved money had we flown, but we were going to Florida for an extended stay on this particular trip so we drove.

 Now that we’ve taken a look at my real life example of how much a Disney trip costs, let’s talk about this handy dandy Disney World budget worksheet I have to make this easier for you.

 Basically, it’s the name I came up with for this handy dandy Disney budget calculator I made for you!

 I know that printables are all the rage, and they are great!
 I have quite a few of my own on this site.
 However, there’s just something nice about allowing a computer do the math for you.

 At least I think so.
 And frankly, I have this complete and utter love of a good spreadsheet.